By: Aaron Lai

 I do not normally do this, but I will just let you stop and stare at the picture above, because AZIO has made an excellent looking keyboard in the MK Retro.
 There is just something refreshing about a new product enclosed in an old design, and the MK Retro is just screaming this sort of sentiment.
 In fact, it is one of the few products that have left me speechless right when I opened the box.
 First off, there are three distinct colors on this old-fashioned keyboard.
 One is the silver chrome finish, seen around all the keys, LED indicator lights, and the keyboard frame.
 As you can see, these areas are glossy and smooth.
 Second is a piano black found on the board itself, and this glossy finish really is another stunner.
 Finally, we have a light tan found on each key, used for the font and lettering.
 Thus even if we were to publish the photos in color, the photos of the keyboard would actually look almost the exact same.
 There is a big note to make about the glossy finish, and this is the fingerprint magnet nature of this surface.
 Almost the moment I took off the plastic seal from these surfaces, I immediately noticed an oily mark from my fingers.
 I think they could have made this black finish in a matte style, but as it stands, this keeps well with the whole "neo-old" design.
 AZIO has often impressed me with their minimalist but stylistic design choices, and the MK Retro is no different.
 It is obvious from the outset they were targeting a typewriter like style, and I think they have nailed it.
 One disclaimer I should state is the fact this is not a totally new idea, as there are other companies who do this, such as Datamancer.
 However, with the MK Retro, AZIO makes this design more accessible to the everyday market, in both price and availability.

 Materially, everything is plastic, but the keyboard has a good amount of heft and weight to it.
 At just a little over 1kg, the AZIO MK Retro holds a relatively average weight.
 I will say there is a bit of flexing and creaking, especially at the edges, but in no ways does it feel like the keyboard will break.
 As for dimensions, the keyboard is 455mm in width, 40mm in height, and 147mm in depth.
 Everything measurement is as I would expect, though I will say the keyboard does feel slightly taller than other ones.
-Even with the keyboard completely flat, I think the MK Retro would be made better well with a wrist rest included, just to help with the higher placed keys.
+Even with the keyboard completely flat, I think the MK Retro would be made better with a wrist rest included, just to help with the higher placed keys.

 Today's layout on the AZIO MK Retro is the standard 104-key QWERTY ANSI layout.
-On an aside, the QWERTY layout was actually invented not to be the fastest layout, but rather to slow people down, in to prevent people from jamming their fingers in between the typewriter keys.
+On an aside, the QWERTY layout was actually invented not to be the fastest layout, but rather to slow people down and prevent people from jamming their fingers in between the typewriter keys.
 As this keyboard looks more like a typewriter, it seems only fitting the QWERTY layout is used here.
 Moving on, the keyboard is laid out in the same way as every other keyboard sent to APH Networks.
 At the top right corner are four white LED indicators.
 The first three are the traditional Num, Caps, and Scroll lock.
 The fourth one is marked by a W, and this shows when the Windows key is locked or not.

 As with other AZIO keyboards, the MK Retro has a bevy of shortcut and secondary functions.
 All of the functions can be activated by pressing the Fn key found on the right side in conjunction with the respective key.
 Starting with the only secondary function not found on the top row, and this is the Windows logo.
 Pressing Fn before pressing the Windows key prevents users from accidentally activating the Windows key in more crucial moments, such as full screen games.
 At the F1 to F4 keys, we have four application shortcut keys.
 F1 opens the homepage in your default browser.
 F2 opens the File Explorer on Windows, which is a really handy addition.
 F3 opens your default mail application, and F4 opens the default music player.
 From F5 to F8 we have the media keys, and they are Previous, Next, Play/Pause and Stop, respectively.
 F9 to F11 holds the volume options, including Volume Down, Volume Up and Mute.
 F12 is another shortcut key to launch the calculator.
 Finally, there is a secondary function on the Print Screen key to switch between NKRO and 6KRO mode.